awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_marvell322.md

    arm-none-eabi-gdb -x ./sdk/tools/OpenOCD/gdbinit ../../../../build/vendors/marvell/boards/mw300_rd/aws_demos.axf
    ```

-   If you are debugging an Amazon FreeRTOS test application, target `aws_tests.axf` instead\.
+   If you are debugging a FreeRTOS test application, target `aws_tests.axf` instead\.

 ### Loading the Application to SRAM<a name="marvell322-load-sram"></a>